Barcelona

 Barcelona has consolidated itself above 1.7 million inhabitants.
 Can it absorb more?

 — Barcelona is already very dense.
 It has 15,000 inhabitants per square kilometer, and Madrid has 5,000.
-I believe there are areas of the metropolitan area that can be densified, but populations that already have high density must be cautious when making generalizations about whether or not it can be densified.
+I think there are areas of the metropolitan area that can be densified, but populations that already have high density must be careful when making generalizations about whether it can be densified or not.

 Lately it has closed several agreements with Junts.
 Will we also see an agreement for 30% protected housing?

 — I don't think so, frankly.
-With this I want to cool expectations a lot, because there is an inversely proportional relationship between reaching agreements and getting closer to the election date.
+With this I want to temper expectations a lot, because there is an inversely proportional relationship between reaching agreements and getting closer to the election date.

-And will there be any sanction for non-compliance of 30% this mandate?
+And any sanction for non-compliance of 30% will we see this mandate?

 — Those who are perceptive and state the procedures.
 In the administration, processes are often very protective and have their own times.
 We must respect them.